ksyun-kenc/liuguang/README.md

 - Will be more efficient if you could tell me the name of your company.

-- Individual develops are also welcome.
+- Freelancers and independent develops are also welcome.

 ## 7. Known Users